-In the simplest scenario, one can consider tomography \cite{Lundeen09} of the fixed measurement device by randomly preparing the system to be measured in different states.
-But this procedure is regarded resource consuming and a better protocol can be developed.
-In 2010 Vertesi et. al. \cite{Vertesi10} and later in 2016 Gomez et. al. \cite{Gomez16} proposed schemes to detect non-projective measurements in a setting with two space-like separated parties performing measurements chosen randomly from a set on the respective sub-systems of a bipartite state.
-In the prepare and measure setup where Alice and Bob receive random inputs, Tavakoli et. al. \cite{Tavakoli20} show robust semi-device independent self-testing of extremal qubit three and four outcomes povm and Martínez et. al. \cite{Martinez23} show robust self-testing of seven outcomes ququad non-projective measurement.
-Both of these works are semi-device independent since they assume the underlying theory describing the communicated system to be quantum, and also the associated Hilbert space dimension is upper bounded.
+In the simplest scenario, one can consider tomography \cite{Lundeen09} of a fixed measurement device by randomly preparing the system to be measured in different states.
+However, this procedure is resource-intensive and a better protocol can be developed.
+For example, one may randomise over a smaller set of measurements, which is a powerful tool for probing the non‐classical nature of physical processes.
+This approach has led to several non-classicality certification tasks with various degrees of knowledge about the process/device \cite{Brunner14, Sekatski23}.
+In some cases, even a minimal amount of seed randomness turns out to be sufficient for success in non-classicality detection \cite{Barrett11, Putz14}.
+In 2010 Vertesi et al. \cite{Vertesi10} and later in 2016 Gomez et al. \cite{Gomez16} proposed schemes to detect non-projective measurements in a setting involving two space-like separated parties.
+They perform local measurements, chosen randomly from a set, on a pre-shared bipartite state.
+In the prepare and measure setup where Alice and Bob receive random inputs, Tavakoli et al. \cite{Tavakoli20} showed robust semi-device independent self-testing of extremal qubit three- and four-outcomes POVM.
+Also, Martínez et al. \cite{Martinez23} showed robust self-testing of seven-outcomes ququad non-projective measurement using a similar setup.
+Both of these works are semi-device independent since they assume the underlying theory describing the communicated system to be quantum with an upper bound on the associated Hilbert space dimension.